 TOPICS OF INTEREST

-- Graph learning-driven access controls, security policies, etc.
+- Graph application in access controls, security policies,

-- Graph embedding techniques and applications on network data.
+- Graph embedding techniques for network security and management problems,

-- Novel applications of static/dynamic and large graph problems in network, cybersecurity, blockchain, cryptocurrency, robot, etc.
+- Novel applications of static/dynamic and large graphs in network security and management.

 There is a length limitation of 6 pages (including title, abstract, all figures, tables, and references) for regular papers, and 4 pages for short papers describing work in progress.
 Submissions must be in IEEE 2-column style.